 And regulatory compliance is no laughing matter.
 The consequences of failing to comply can be severe, ranging from hefty financial penalties and fines for the organization to legal action taken against accountable executives.

 This may all sound serious—and it is.
-Properly managing cybersecurity and availability incidents is essential for protecting both your business, the individuals that work there, and your customers too.
+Properly managing cybersecurity and availability incidents is essential for protecting both your business, the individuals who work there, and your customers.

 But whilst compliance is serious business, it doesn’t have to be overly complicated or burdensome—and incident.io can make the process far simpler.